 Since that time, over 200 other fellowship groups have been formed to address a plethora of addictions – Sexaholics Anonymous, Cocaine Anonymous, Gamblers Anonymous, Overeaters Anonymous, and the like.

-All of these programs follow a version of “The 12 Steps” – the guiding principles outlining how to recover from compulsive, out-of-control behaviors and restore manageability to one’s life.
+All of these programs follow a version of “The 12 Steps of AA” – the guiding principles outlining how to recover from compulsive, out-of-control behaviors and restore manageability to one’s life.

 Here are the 12 Steps of Alcoholics Anonymous, with an explanation of the significance of each step.

 Addiction experts are quick to say that a person has to admit there is a problem before recovery can truly begin.
-But the First Step means more than this – it means finally rejecting the denial and self-deception that so often accompanies addiction.
+But the First Step of the 12 Steps of AA means more than this – it means finally rejecting the denial and self-deception that so often accompanies addiction.

 In the First Step, the addicted person has to accept the fact that their addiction is beyond their control.
 With that admission comes the realization that “their” way of doing things simply isn’t working.
 And once the suffering addict/alcoholic realizes THAT, they can be more receptive to the idea that they will need help to recover.